MariyaIcchawerwala/java_practice/README.md

 # java_practice
-this repository all all my java practice
+this repository conntains all my java practice